bootlin/snagboot/docs/snagflash.md

  * `-D --dfu-config  altsetting:path`
    The altsetting and path of a file to download to the board.
 This should match the value specified in dfu\_alt\_info in U-Boot.
 This flag can be passed multiple times, to specify multiple files to download.
-The files will be downloaded in the order that the flags were passed in.

 and optionally: